Davidjohn4/Crickart/README.md

 # Cricket
-This website using a templates and bootstrap.
+<h3>This website using a templates and bootstrap.<br>
 In the website Player and team Registration.
-It have blogs and Shopping also there .
+It have blogs and Shopping also there . </h3>

 Home Page
 ![image](https://user-images.githubusercontent.com/69141217/125026890-0d28c980-e0a3-11eb-9d01-3b011989373b.png)